Terry Rozier

-Terry William Rozier III (/roʊˈzɪər/ roh-ZEER; born March 17, 1994), nicknamed "Scary Terry", is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-He previously played in the NBA for the Boston Celtics and Charlotte Hornets.
+Terry William Rozier III (/roʊˈzɪər/ roh-ZEER; born March 17, 1994), nicknamed "Scary Terry", is an American professional basketball player, who most recently played for the Miami Heat of the National Basketball Association (NBA).
+He previously played for the Boston Celtics and Charlotte Hornets.

 Rozier played college basketball for the Louisville Cardinals before being selected with the 16th overall pick in the 2015 NBA draft by the Celtics.
 Rozier spent his first four seasons as a reserve with the Celtics until being traded to the Hornets in a sign-and-trade deal.
 Rozier was a starter for the Hornets for four-and-a-half seasons before being traded to the Heat.

-In October 2025, Rozier was arrested by the FBI for his alleged involvement in an illegal gambling scheme.
+In October 2025, Rozier was arrested by the Federal Bureau of Investigation (FBI) for his alleged involvement in an illegal gambling scheme.

 Early life

 Rozier was born in Youngstown, Ohio, on March 17, 1994.
 His father, Terry Rozier Sr., was sent to prison for eight years when Rozier Jr. was two months old.
 In 2005, shortly after Rozier Sr. was released from prison, Rozier Jr. spent a few months with his father before his father was arrested again on charges of involuntary manslaughter for his involvement in a robbery and kidnapping from 2003 that had led to the accidental death of an accomplice.
 Rozier Sr. was then sentenced to 13 years in prison.
 As a result, Rozier was raised primarily by his mother, Gina Tucker, and his grandmother, Amanda Tucker, alongside his brother and half-sister.